 Drop shadow in Photoshop is the process of adding effects to an image.
-We often find images with drop shadows on eCommerce websites, newspapers, buy ultram with out prescription online leaflets, magazines etc. An image with a drop shadow effect illustrates the depth of an object, so the object becomes more realistic.
+We often find images with drop shadows on eCommerce websites, newspapers, leaflets, magazines, etc. An image with a drop shadow effect illustrates the depth of an object, so the object becomes more realistic.

 Here today, we will discuss how to add a realistic drop shadow in photoshop.
 We have tried to capture A to Z solution but if you need detailed guides then you should contact photoshop drop shadow experts.
 Let’s start!

 Tutorial: How to Add a Realistic Drop Shadow in Photoshop

 Step by step process of this tutorial is given below:

 Open the image in Photoshop by clicking > File from the menu bar.
 Then > Open.

 Step 2: Background Remove